Runnable/docs/services/msgqueues/_posts/2017-01-23-how-to-setup-a-rabbitmq-service.md

 ---
-title: How To Set up a RabbitMQ Service
+title: How To Set Up a RabbitMQ Service
-shortTitle: RabbitMQ Setup
+short: RabbitMQ Setup
-step: 2
-tags:
-- services
+category: services
-- msgqueues
-- rabbitmq
-description: How To Set up a RabbitMQ Service
+order: 2
 ---

 ---

 1. Just click on the **Add a Service** button.
   ![add-a-service]({{ site.baseurl }}/images/rabbitmq-add-service.png)

 2. Find **RabbitMQ** in the list and click select next to it.